ACT New Zealand

 ACT New Zealand (Rōpū ACT), also known as the ACT Party or simply ACT, is a right-wing, classical liberal, right-libertarian, and conservative political party in New Zealand.
-It is currently led by David Seymour, and is in coalition with the National and New Zealand First parties, as part of the Sixth National government.
+It is currently led by David Seymour.

-ACT is an acronym of the name of the Association of Consumers and Taxpayers, a pressure group that was founded in 1993 by former National Party MP Derek Quigley and former Labour Party MP Roger Douglas, a figure of the New Right who served as minister of finance under the Fourth Labour Government.
+ACT is an acronym of the name of the Association of Consumers and Taxpayers, a pressure group that was founded in 1993 by former National Party MP Derek Quigley and former Labour Party MP Roger Douglas, who served as minister of finance under the Fourth Labour Government.
 Douglas' neoliberal economic policies, dubbed Rogernomics, transformed New Zealand's economy from a protectionist one into a free market through extensive deregulation.

 After Labour lost the 1990 election and its neoliberal faction lost influence, ACT was built mostly by Douglas' former party supporters as a new political party for 1996.
 The introduction of proportional representation gave minor parties a greatly increased chance of getting into parliament.
-Former Labour MP Richard Prebble unexpectedly won the safe Labour seat of Wellington Central, and served as ACT party leader from after the election until 2004.
-Under Prebble's leadership the party held nine seats in Parliament.
-Rodney Hide served as leader from 2004 to 2011.
+Former Labour MP Richard Prebble won the safe Labour seat of Wellington Central and led ACT to win 6% of the vote in the first MMP election.
+He continued as ACT party leader from after the election until 2004 when he was succeeded by Rodney Hide.
 ACT was briefly led by former National Party leader Don Brash for the 2011 election, after which the party caucus was reduced to one seat.
+It continued as a single-MP party based out of the Epsom electorate until 2020.

-ACT gave support to the Fifth National Government from to 2017.
-It is currently led by David Seymour, who became the party's leader in October 2014 and has been an elected MP of the party since September 2014.
-During the 2017 election, ACT retained its sole seat in Epsom and received 0.5% of the party vote.
-ACT rebounded in the 2020 election, winning 10 seats with 7.6% of the party vote.
-In the 2023 election ACT increased its share of the party vote to 8.6% and picked up an additional seat—the party's best result since its founding.
+ACT supported the Fifth National Government in confidence and supply from to 2017.
+It is currently one of the three parties in the National-led coalition government established in 2023.